SimArgentino/Morphing-attack-detection/README.md

 - Assess the impact of AI-generated faces produced with Midjourney, which at the time of the project (2022) represented a state-of-the-art generative model for realistic human faces
 - Compare morphing success rates across multiple architectures and thresholds to identify strengths and weaknesses in current face recognition systems.

-<h2>🧠 Face Recognition Models</h2>

-<p>We tested the following popular pre-trained models:</p>

-- VGG-Face
-- OpenFace
-- FaceNet
-- FaceNet-512
-- ArcFace
-- SFace

-Each model was evaluated at two thresholds: 0.15 and 0.20.

 <h2>🧰 Morph Generation Models </h2>

 To generate morphs, we used different tools depending on the approach.
 For both traditional and GAN-based morphing, we relied on the models and scripts provided in the official Bob ICASSP 2021 morphing paper implementation from the Idiap Research Institute.